 women, infants, children, and youth.
 Funding supports provision of family-centered primary and specialty medical

 Part F: Other Research, Technical Assistance, and Access-to-Care Programs

-Part F provides funding to four different sub-programs, which include:
+Part F provides funding to four different sub-programs:

 Projects of National Significance